alialfredji/core/README.md

 expect new features and **slight changes in the apis**.

-Nevertheless I'm already using it in production, and I know few friends who are trusting `react-ssr` (and me, thanks mates 🙏) for their projects in production.
+Nevertheless I'm already using it in production, and I know few friends who are trusting _ForrestJS_ (and me, thanks mates 🙏) for their projects in production.

 I commit to do my best in preserving backward compatibility and keep it up-to-date with new versions of the few dependencies that we use.